N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 output:
 `fl4g{its_imp0siplE_to_wOrk_hArd_foR_some7hin9_you_doNT_enjoY}`

-And that's it XD, It was fun to solve after the ctf but it's not a Forensics only challenge So it would better have more points or being parted into 3 parted each part gives us flag for different category
+And that's it XD, It was fun to solve after the ctf but it's not a Forensics only challenge So it would better have more points or be parted into 3 parts each part gives us a flag for a different category

-and also the webserver was going down alot but it was fun to solve
+and also the webserver was going down a lot but it was fun to solve

 I hope u all like it :)